 I find it tastes like a car workshop and awful burnt.
 I dont like it.
 But its fun to explore some times.

-Normally I roast quite light (in the range of 1 minute from 1st crack start).
+Normally I roast quite light (from around 1 minute from 1st crack start).
 But I am not at the lightest end of the scale.
-Coffee roasters like The Coffee Collective here in Denmark and Tim Wendelboe in Norway are a bit lighter than me.
+Coffee roasters like The Coffee Collective here in Denmark and Tim Wendelboe in Norway are a bit lighter than me – and they like more acidity.

 She took out a sample each minut during a 14 minute roast – to show the color change.